 Tell your Senator and President Trump to vote NO on H.J.
 69/S.J.
 Res.
 18!
 225 heartless House Members voted to overturn a federal rule – years in the works, and crafted by professional wildlife managers at the U.S. Fish and Wildlife Service – to stop some of the most appalling practices ever imagined in the contemporary era of wildlife management.
 Denning of wolf pups, killing hibernating bears, spotting grizzly bears from aircraft and then shooting them after landing, and trapping grizzly bears and black bears with steel-jawed leghold traps and snares.
 The stuff of wildlife snuff films.
 And not just on any land.
 On our country’s national wildlife refuges.
 More specifically, on 16 national wildlife refuges covering 76 million acres, all in the state of Alaska.
 In this case, Alaska has a bloodthirsty Board of Game, whose members enthusiastically implement a draconian policy called “Intensive Management.”
 That policy dictates that state managers drive down wolf, bear, and coyote numbers to boost caribou and moose numbers for hunters — turning Alaska’s wildlife refuges into what retired Arctic National Wildlife biologist Fran Mauer calls “game farms” — the very thing the U.S. Fish and Wildlife Service acted to stop through a rigorous, science-based, and legal federal rulemaking process that was overturned by today’s vote.
 The U.S. Fish and Wildlife Service shouldn’t run refuges like game farms, as Alaskan officials want to do.
 Only the U.S. Senate and President Trump can now stop this unwinding of a decision by a professional wildlife management agency.
 Please contact your U.S. Senators and tell them to steer clear of a disgraceful resolution, and to honor limits in the conduct of wildlife policy in the United States of America.
 From the Humane Society (http://blog.humanesociety.org/wayne/2017/02/u-s-house-sanctions-killing-hibernating-bears-wolf-pups-dens-federal-refuges-alaska.html

-We are sending this message as a last resort for our brother, a husband and dad, Officer Andrew Wall of the Monroe, Ct Police Department and his family.
+We are sending this message for our brother, a husband and dad, Officer Andrew Wall of the Monroe, Ct Police Department and his family.
 Andy was diagnosed with terminal stage four Glioblastoma brain cancer in September of 2015.
 He was told to prepare for the worst.
 This is an unforgiving, fatal cancer.
 It is through sheer determination to live, bravery, the fantastic clinical trial department at Dana-Farber Cancer Institute and the grace of God that Andy is in full remission.
 He is ready and very able to return to a job that he loves.
 He has served the community of Monroe as an exemplary and decorated officer for over 20 years.
-He is well-loved and supported by local business owners and townspeople alike.
-Andrew has been to hell and back fighting for his life when he was told there was no hope.
-He fought for his wife Lori and their 12 year old son Andy Jr. The problem being that the chief of police, John Salvatore, decided the two Doctor notes clearing Andy for work weren't acceptable to him.
-They were however acceptable in ending his disability payments, as he was cleared to work (head spinner).
+Andy has been to hell and back fighting for his life when he was told there was no hope.
+He fought for his wife Lori and their 12 year old son Andy Jr. The problem began when the chief of police, John Salvatore, decided to begin termination proceedings instead of welcoming Officer Wall back to work.
 Andy has medical clearance notes from Dr.Kloss, Head of Oncology at Danbury Hospital and Dr. David Reardon Clinical Director at Center for Neuro-Oncology at Dana-Farber Boston.
 Both Doctors are well renowned, particularly Dr. Reardon who also did Senator McCain's recent brain surgery.
-How a Police Chief could suppose his knowledge some how supercedes two dedicated and highly knowledgeable Oncologists is anyone's guess.
-Nobody knows better the challenges an officer faces than Andy, after being on duty over 20 years and working through the Sandy Hook tragedy.
-He believes deep in his heart that he can do the job in full capacity and with honor.
-Six and a half months later the department STILL hasn't give him a return date.
-Officer Wall would like to start back to work as soon as possible, tomorrow even.
-For the well-being of himself and his family will you please go to bat for this remarkable cancer survivor.
-Our family would greatly appreciate any help The Wall and Keckler Families
+These notes were accepted to stop his disability payments as he is cleared to work, but the Chief didn't find them acceptable to take Andy back to work.
+(Head spinner) How a Police Chief could take it upon himself to decide he knows better than two dedicated and highly knowledgeable Oncologists is outrageous.
+And how does First Selectman Vavrek and Police Commissioner's explain their inaction?
+With total silence.
+They do not respond to calls and emails nor to complaints that have been filed.
+Andy knows the job challenges and requirements, after being on duty over for over 20 years and working through the Sandy Hook tragedy.
+He knows that he can do his job in full capacity and with honor.
+NINE months later the department STILL hasn't give him a return date.
+Officer Wall would like return to work now.
+Please help us be heard and help end this awful and disgraceful treatment.
+The Wall and Keckler Families

 Legalize Recreational Use Of Marijuana In CT